GoogleCloudPlatform/podcast/site/content/post/episode-51-simon-says-with-sandeep-dinesh/index.md

   name = "fimage"
 +++

-[Sandeep Dinesh](https://twitter.com/sandeepdinesh), a fellow Developer Advocate for Google Cloud Platform, joins your cohosts [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/Neurotic) to talk about how Mark and Sandeep built a fun IoT version of Simon Says.
+[Sandeep Dinesh](https://twitter.com/sandeepdinesh), a fellow Developer Advocate for Google Cloud, joins your cohosts [Francesc](https://twitter.com/francesc) and [Mark](https://twitter.com/Neurotic) to talk about how Mark and Sandeep built a fun IoT version of Simon Says.